 The LOMR process allows FEMA to update the flood hazards on a specific location of the FIRM without affecting other areas being revised in an ongoing PMR project.
 One benefit of this process is that the LOMR can proceed independently without affecting the PMR schedule.
 The LOMR process is typically more timely than a PMR, allowing the community to quickly incorporate valuable revisions to flood hazard information rather than wait for the PMR.

-Providing additional proven scientific and technical information during the appeal process increases the accuracy of the map and results in a better depiction of the community's flood risk.
+Providing proven scientific and technical data that documents the proposed study is scientifically or technically incorrect during the appeal process increases the accuracy of the map and results in a better depiction of the community's flood risk.